Dariusz Formella

-Dariusz Formella (born 21 October 1995) is a Polish professional footballer who plays as a striker or left winger for Oakland Roots SC in the USL Championship.
+Dariusz Formella (born 21 October 1995) is a Polish professional footballer who plays as a striker or left winger for Phoenix Rising FC in the USL Championship.

 Club career

 On 1 February 2016 he was loaned to Arka Gdynia for a half-year deal.

 On 20 July 2017 he was loaned to Pogoń Szczecin.
 On 25 January 2018 he was loaned to I liga side Raków Częstochowa.

 Formella played a half year on loan at Raków Częstochowa, before he joined the club permanently in the summer 2018.
 His contract was terminated by mutual consent on 8 May 2019.

 Sacramento Republic FC

 On 18 July 2019, Formella signed to Sacramento Republic FC of the USL Championship for the remainder of the 2019 season with a club option for 2020.